👀 Copy Legendary Investors' Portfolios in One ClickCopy For Free

 By Noor Zainab Hussain, Manya Saini and Saeed Azhar

-(Reuters) -Wells Fargo's profit beat analysts' expectations in the third quarter as it set aside less money than expected to cover potential loan losses and predicted its interest income would improve, sending shares over 5% higher on Friday.
+(Reuters) -Wells Fargo's profit beat analysts expectations in the third quarter as it set aside less money than expected to cover potential loan losses and predicted its interest income would stabilize, sending shares up 6% on Friday.

-But the bank also forecast its net interest income would drop by 9% in 2024, more pessimistic than analyst expectations of an 8.4% decline, after the Federal Reserve cut borrowing costs last month.
+In the near term, Wells Fargo forecast its net interest income (NII) -- or the difference between what it earns on loans and pays out for deposits -- would drop by 9% in 2024.
+That was more pessimistic than analyst expectations of an 8.4% decline, after the Federal Reserve cut borrowing costs last month.

-Wells Fargo's net interest income could actually benefit from rate cuts because it will pay out less to clients to hang on to their deposits, its CFO Michael Santomassimo said during a media call.
+Still, Wells Fargo's net interest income could actually benefit from rate cuts because it will pay out less to clients to hang on to their deposits, its Chief Financial Michael Santomassimo told reporters.
+NII could level out in the fourth quarter and form a trough, he said.

-Santomassimo said rates are coming down on certificates of deposit, promotional savings instruments and on most interest-rate sensitive deposits in its commercial banking business.
+Rates are coming down on certificates of deposit, promotional savings instruments and on most interest-rate sensitive deposits in its commercial banking business, Santomassimo said.

-"As we continue to see rate cuts, those trends will continue, and that'll be a net positive for NII as we look forward," he said.
+"As we continue to see rate cuts, those trends will continue, and that'll be a net positive for NII as we look forward," he said, because the bank will need to pay less to depositors to hold onto their money.

 The fourth-largest U.S. lender reported third-quarter earnings per share of $1.52, compared with expectations of $1.28, according to data from LSEG.